sul-dlss-deprecated/revs/README.md

 ### Deploying

-    bundle exec cap production deploy   # for production  (revslib.stanford.edu) bundle exec cap staging deploy      # for staging     (revs-stage.stanford.edu) bundle exec cap development deploy  # for development (revs-dev.stanford.edu)
+    bundle exec cap prod deploy     # for production  (revslib.stanford.edu) bundle exec cap stage deploy    # for staging     (revs-stage.stanford.edu, only visible when VPNed) bundle exec cap dev deploy      # for development (revs-dev.stanford.edu, only visible when VPNed)

 You must specify a branch to deploy.
 You can deploy the latest by specifying "master".
+You should never be deploying anything except master to prod.

 ## Testing